The SKA project – an overview for industry

 - The opportunity to grow and hone the creative energies of the best professionals in an imaginative project whose aim is no less than to chart the history of the Universe;

-- The ability to perfect leading-edge techniques and products in a very demanding application and to interact with highly technologically sophisticated users;
+- The ability to develop and perfect leading-edge techniques and products in a very demanding application and to interact with highly technologically sophisticated users;

 - The ability to generate and share information with other R&D partners – both institutional and industrial – in a benign and commercially non-threatening environment;